-On reflection, our findings in the tests of Hypothesis 2 can also be interpreted in an alternative way.
+On reflection, our findings in column (2) may also be interpreted in an alternative way.
 Owner CEOs and veteran CEOs are probably entrenched CEOs with relatively strong power inside their firms.
 They may control director appointments and overshadow the board.
 The pay of such CEOs is probably higher and more generous than that of the peer group CEOs.
 Hence, benchmarking their pay may require pay cuts that these powerful CEOs obviously resist.
-In sum, the power and perhaps rent seeking behavior of (some) owner CEOs and of (some) veteran CEOs may also explain why their firms benchmark their pay relatively mildly.
+In short, the power and perhaps rent seeking behavior of (some) owner CEOs and of (some) veteran CEOs may also explain why their firms benchmark their pay relatively mildly.

-4.2.3.
-Tests of Hypothesis 3: Directors' Cautiousness and Reputation Concerns
+4.2.2.
+Tests of Hypothesis 2: Directors' Cautiousness and Reputation Concerns